 To apply for membership in one of the academies, you have to be active or have been active in the world of TV and meet the minimum requirement of your peer group (listed here).
 Once approved (generally in four to six weeks), you can vote online.
 Just remember to pay your membership dues!

-The Primetime Emmy categories have undergone plenty of changes over the Academy’s 70 years; the list below reflects where the awards stand in 2019 (this year’s nominations were announced July 16).
+The Primetime Emmy categories have undergone plenty of changes over the Academy’s 72 years; the list below reflects where the awards list as of 2019.

 The main program categories are:

 - Outstanding Comedy Series

 - Outstanding Reality-Competition Program